The Roadmap

 What is the Roadmap?

-The AFN Network+ Roadmap outlines our strategy to help the UK agri-food system reach net zero by 2050.
-The Roadmap is more than a document.
-It has three functions:
+The AFN Network+ Roadmap outlines our strategy to help the UK agri-food system transform for net zero by 2050.
+The Roadmap has three functions:

 - A framework to analyse potential pathways to net zero.